fallen-icarus/cardano-options/README.md

 ##### Executing Active UTxOs

-At a high-level, executing an Active UTxO entails proving to the protocol the contract is indeed still active, sending the asked asset to the writer's payment address, and claiming the offered asset stored with the contract.
-This action requires both the Lock and the Key NFTs for this contract.
+At a high-level, executing an Active UTxO entails proving to the protocol the contract is indeed still active, sending the required amount of the asked asset to the writer's payment address, and claiming the offered asset stored with the contract.
+This action requires both the Lock and the Key NFTs for the contract being executed.

 At a low-level, all of the following must be true: